What is DNA analysis?

 Paternity and other relationship tests

-DNA can be analyzed to find out if a particular individual is biologically related to another person, for example, by proving or disproving the biological link between an alleged father and his child.
+DNA can be analysed to find out if a particular individual is biologically related to another person, for example, by proving or disproving the biological link between an alleged father and his child.

 In the case of paternity testing, multiple alleged fathers can be tested if there are doubts.
 Paternity testing can also be conducted before a child is born, by taking a blood sample from the mother, isolating the baby’s DNA, and comparing it to that of the alleged father.